 The <script> tag is an inline element used to embed executable code or data, typically javascript code.
 It will be used to include javascript libraries used by the booking widget.

-To integrate a basic button to any webpage, you will need the following 3 blocks of code extracted from the code generator.
+To implement a basic button to any webpage, you will need the following 3 blocks of code extracted from the code generator.
 Simply follow these steps:

 First, you will need to include two scripts within the <head> tag of a webpage.
 If the <head> doesn’t exist, you can simply create one by copy-pasting the below code.